fredszaq/Rezenerator/README.md

 Please note that these processors use external tools that must be installed and accessible in the path.

 ## How to use it ?
-As this is still a development version, you'll have to compile if, just clone the repository an run a `mvn clean install`.
+As this is still a development version, you'll have to compile it, just clone the repository and run a `mvn clean install`.
 You'll need to have Inkscape and ImageMagick (convert) in you path in order to be able to run the tests.
 You can skip tests by adding `-DskipTests` to the command line.

 You have then two options :